yatesco/seafile-docs/config/seafevents-conf.md

 interval=10m

 ## If true, indexes the contents of office/pdf files while updating search index
 ## Note: If you change this option from "false" to "true", then you need to clear the search index and update the index again.
-See the FAQ for details.
+## Refer to file search manual for details.
 index_office_pdf=false

 [SEAHUB EMAIL]